-The Impact Fees Fund total fund balance increased by \$252,292 from the prior year.
-The fund balance increased significantly due to no expenditures in the current year.
-The fund balance of \$826,252 is restricted for future public safety, physical environment, and recreation expansion projects and equipment.
+The Impact Fees Fund total fund balance increased by \$73,568 from the prior year.
+The impact fee receipts were in line with the prior year; however, the Town expended \$22,082 for part of the Library expansion project.
+The fund balance of \$899,820 is restricted for future public safety, physical environment, and recreation expansion projects and equipment.